jonco5555/Mixnet/README.md

 2. Decryption and forwarding latency (mix side)
 3. End-to-end delivery time

-I ran the benchmark with 2 to 10 clients, and with message size from 10 to 10^6 bytes.
+I ran the benchmark with 2 to 10 clients, and with message size from 10 to 10^6 bytes, with round_duration=0.1s.
 In each run, I explicitly sent a message from client_1 to client_2, while all the other clients sent to themselves.

 I measured the metrics on this specific message round.